openstack/tempest/doc/source/configuration.rst

 Non-locking test accounts
 """""""""""""""""""""""""
-When tempest was refactored to allow for locking test accounts, the original non-tenant isolated case was converted to support the new accounts.yaml file.
-This mechanism is the non-locking test accounts provider.
-It only makes sense to use it if parallel execution isn't needed.
-If the role restrictions were too limiting with the locking accounts provider and tenant isolation is not wanted then you can use the non-locking test accounts credential provider without the accounts.yaml file.

-To use the non-locking test accounts provider you have 2 ways to configure it.
-First you can specify the sets of credentials in the configuration file like detailed above with following 9 options in the identity section:
+When Tempest was refactored to allow for locking test accounts, the original non-tenant isolated case was converted to internally work similarly to the accounts.yaml file.
+This mechanism was then called the non-locking test accounts provider.
+To use the non-locking test accounts provider you can specify the sets of credentials in the configuration file like detailed above with following 9 options in the identity section:

  #. username
  #. password